Updated on 09/01/2023

 1. Digitalization, automation and big data

 At first glance, ”water and digital,” may seem like an unnatural combination.
-On the contrary, the water sector is benefiting greatly from digital transformation and is discovering great opportunities (see this post about digital transformation in the water sector, here).
+On the contrary, the water sector is benefiting greatly from digital transformation and is discovering great opportunities.

 In this sector, digital transformation has had positive repercussions on the infrastructure and distribution network, but it has especially affected the entire customer service department.

 Through big data and analytics tools companies have the opportunity to learn more about the audience of its customers, to identify their characteristics, behaviors and needs (also through predictive analyses).
 These tools also give companies the possibility to divide their audience into segments, into more specific targets to be hit with ad hoc communication actions.